Peter-duiyi/Algorithm-and-Data-Structure/Dynamic Programming/Array.md

     }
 };
 ```
-Note that we go through each item in the first loop and go throught each capacity of backpack in the second loop.
-And in the second loop, we start at the end of the dp array instead of the head, otherwise items can be picked multiply times and quesion becomes a comp
+Note that we go through each item in the first loop and go through each capacity of backpack in the second loop.
+And in the second loop, we start at the end of the dp array instead of the head, otherwise items can be picked multiply times and it becomes a complete backpack.

-2. 0-1 backpack with value.
+2. 0-1 backpack with value

+3. Compelete backpack